-House to vote on sending Trump impeachment charges; trial now imminent
+Trump impeachment trial could start in days as Democrats to vote on charges

 Democrats want current and former White House officials such as former national security adviser John Bolton to testify, but McConnell has yet to say definitively how the Republican-controlled Senate will conduct the trial.

-He has not committed to allowing any witnesses or new documents in the proceedings and instead could steer the process toward a quick acquittal.
+McConnell has not committed to allowing any witnesses or new documents in the proceedings and instead could steer the process toward a quick acquittal.
 He has left open the possibility of deciding on witness testimony later in the trial.

+Democrats accuse Trump of abusing his power by asking a foreign government to interfere in an American election for his own political benefit at the expense of U.S. national security.

+Their case is focused on a July 25 telephone call in which Trump asked Ukrainian President Volodymyr Zelenskiy to open a corruption investigation into former Vice President Biden and his son Hunter, and into a discredited theory that Ukraine, not Russia, meddled in the 2016 U.S. election.

 House Democrats have said Pelosi could name up to 10 lawmakers as managers to argue the case against Trump, including House Intelligence Committee Chairman Adam Schiff, who spearheaded the impeachment probe, and House Judiciary Committee Chairman Jerrold Nadler.

-Reporting by David Morgan and Richard Cowan; writing by Alistair Bell; editing by Jonathan Oatis
+Reporting by David Morgan and Richard Cowan; writing by Alistair Bell; editing by Andy Sullivan and Jonathan Oatis